IWC Cal.89 18ct 1948 35mm

 All in Absolutely Top Grade & Simply Stunning Condition

-New Brown High Quality Water Resistant Crocodil Strap
+New, Brown, High Quality Water Resistant Crocodile Strap

 High Quality Hardwood Presentation Box Included

 VGWL Lifetime Authenticity Guarantee

 Free UK Special Delivery

 It is said that owning a vintage IWC is something everyone with a serious interest in vintage watches should aspire to.
 A strong statement perhaps, but a little time spent researching IWC and their 1950s & ’60s watches, will very likely lead one to the same conclusion.
 In essence, this is because during the 1950s and ’60s, IWC determined they would manufacture some of the very best watches ever made and quite simply, this is what it achieved.
 The craftsmanship, technical excellence and sheer beauty of their exquisite movements and cases, manufactured during the ‘golden age’ of watch-making, has never been beaten – perhaps equalled occasionally, but never beaten!

 An IWC is often referred to as a ‘watchmaker’s watch’.
 This is simply because watchmakers love them, both to work on and to own.
 This is due to the design, technical excellence and particularly the sheer beauty of their watch movements.